ERPInsight/Biotime/README.md

 ## Introduction

 This documentation outlines the process for integrating ERPNext with the BioTime system to fetch check-in data from the BioTime system.
-This integration will require the BioTime URL and a JWT token for authentication.
+This integration will require the BioTime URL.
 Additionally, a field, "Attendance Device ID (Biometric/RF tag ID)," is used to map check-ins from the device with the employee list.
 To avoid duplicate transactions, a "Transaction ID" field is added to the Chicken DocType.
 Check-ins will be fetched daily at midnight.

 ![Alt text](image.png)